MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-teams-channel.md

    :::image type="channel type" source="media/teams-notifications/channel-type.png" alt-text="screenshot showing channel type.":::

-7. On the Microsoft Teams, right-click the channel where you want to send the notifications, click **Get link to channel** and copy the URL.
+7. In the Microsoft Teams, right-click the channel where you want to send the notifications, click **Get link to channel** and copy the URL and enter the URL in the **Delivery address for the selected channel:** field.

    :::image type="channel link" source="media/teams-notifications/channel-link.png" alt-text="screenshot showing channel link address.":::